gpuweb/WSL/Spec/source/index.rst

 .. todo::
     Is this true?
 Don't we need the size of types for annotating array accesses?
     Maybe it could be added to the global environment instead, and accessed directly in the semantics?
+    We also need to annotate each variable declaration with a fresh identifier.

 Structs
 """""""